-Lightning Labs is a private company developing Bitcoin's Lightning network.
-The company’s CEO, Elizabeth Stark, recently announced the release of the Lightning network on Bitcoin's mainnet and a modest round of funding (by cryptocurrency standards) of $2.5 million from high profile Silicon Valley executives hailing from companies like Square (Jacqueline Reses and Jack Dorsey), Twitter (Jack Dorsey), RobinhoodApp (Vlad Tenev), and Paypal (David Sacks).
+Lightning Labs is a private company building Bitcoin's Lightning Network.
+On March 15th, the company announced the launch of a beta version of the network on Bitcoin's production blockchain (popularly referred to as the "mainnet").
+Along with this launch, the company also raised $2.5 million in a new round of funding with investors including high profile Silicon Valley executives from companies like Square (Jacqueline Reses and Jack Dorsey), Twitter (Jack Dorsey), Robinhood (Vlad Tenev), and PayPal (David Sacks).

-What exactly is the Lightning network?
+What is the Lightning Network?

 The Elephant In The Room

 For Lightning to work, it needs to route payments from one part of the network to another.
 Just like the Internet, a user should only need to maintain one connection (state channel) to interact with the rest of the network.
 Lightning doesn't work if a user has to constantly create channels with other users.
 If this was the case, it's better to send BTC using simple on-chain transactions since opening and closing channels require on-chain transactions anyways.